When Can We Ignore Measurement Error in the Running Variable?: Summary and conclusions

 \section{Summary and conclusions}

-If the observed running variable $X$ correctly classifies the treatment assignment, and if the conditional mean of the potential outcomes is smooth in $X$, ``ignoring'' measurement error in $X$ does not have deleterious effects on the validity of the \ac{RD} design.
-Existing inference methods are still valid in the presence of measurement error, provided they account for the potentially irregular support of the running variable and loss of point identification that the measurement error may cause.
-We argue that bias-aware inference methods are well-suited for this purpose, as they automatically adapt to the observed support of the running variable.
+Measurement error is a common feature of \ac{RD} applications.
+We show that its presence does not have deleterious effects on the validity of existing inference methods, provided that one employs doughnut trimming to ensure that the observed running variable $X$ correctly classifies the treatment assignment.
 Care needs to be taken when interpreting the estimand: it corresponds to the \ac{ATE} for units with the observed running variable $X$ equal to the cutoff, rather than the usual parameter, the \ac{ATE} for units with the latent running variable $X^{*}$ equal to the cutoff.
 We illustrate this point in an empirical application.